 - Climate and Energy

 ACOSS also maintains an active interest in the following policy areas and supports initiatives to address the impacts of policy reform on people experiencing poverty and disadvantage.

-- Asylum Seekers and CALD communities
+- Asylum Seekers and culturally and linguistically diverse (CALD) communities

 - Aboriginal and Torres Strait Islander communities